The Last Hurrah: Yeasted Waffles with Raspberry Ripple Cream

 One of the awesome things about Zoe is that she love, love, loves cooking shows.
 Whenever she wakes up before her sister, she comes to get me and we sneak down to squeeze in a little Ina or Giada or Ree before breakfast.
 It is heaven.

 One day last week, we were watching a clip on the Food52 YouTube channel, in which Kristen Miglor was making Nigel Slater's recipe for Raspberry Ripple Cream on Toast.
 This is exactly what it sounds like--mashed raspberries gently swirled through lightly sweetened whipped cream and then heaped onto hot toast.
 Zoe and I looked at each other.
-No words needed neccessary.
+No words needed needed.
 We knew that we would need to make this ASAP.
 And we did.
 And it was glorious.
 As I was eating it, though, I just kept thinking "but what if we put it on a waffle!!??"

 After a wonderful week away at a rented cottage near Parry Sound, followed by a lazy long weekend, Michael returned to work today and Mae returned to daycare.
 Neither of them were thrilled at the prospect of re-entering ordinary life.
 Zoe, however, was given a tiny reprieve, as Senior Kindergarten does not begin until tomorrow.
 I decided that today was the day we put the cream on the waffles, so we invited one of her besties over for a little waffle party before they entered the hallowed halls of SK.